-KBN's risk-weighted capital metrics are below those of its Nordic peers that are government related issuers.
-This is because KBN is required to apply a 20% risk-weight on lending to RLGs, whereas Nordic peers typically assign a zero risk weight to this type of lending.
-KBN also reported a broadly stable Basel leverage ratio of 3.8% as of September 2020.
+KBN is required to apply a 20% risk-weight on lending to RLGs, whereas its Nordic peers typically assign a zero risk weight to this type of lending.
+As a consequence KBN's risk-weighted capital metrics are below those of its Nordic peers that are government related issuers.
+Ss of June 2021 KBN reported a Basel leverage ratio of 3.8% compared to 3.7% as of year-end 2020 and 2019.
 Although moderate, this level is above the 3% minimum leverage ratio requirement for KBN.